-Similarly, knowing you’ll miss your happy hour glass of wine or cocktail in the future might encourage you to drink too many right now — which could lead to dehydration or hangovers.
+Similarly, knowing you’ll miss your happy hour glass of wine or cocktail in the future might encourage you to drink too many right now — which could lead to menopause dehydration or hangovers.
 So this plan says there’s no time like the present!

 There’s another group of experts that believe there’s a happy medium when it comes to indulgence.
 Begin by seeking some support from your doctor* or coach.
 Make a plan together.
 Enjoy a glass of wine at dinner (or happy hour) and don’t “go cold turkey” and deprive yourself in the future.

 If you tell yourself that you can eat one cookie today, knowing there will be more cookies tomorrow, you’ll be better able to stop after just one.
 It’s when we deprive ourselves that we go into panic mode and eat all the cookies.

 The truth is, change is one of the few constants in our lives.
 And having foods to avoid in menopause is just another tweak necessary to keep you on track toward health and happiness.
 Will this journey be challenging?
 Absolutely.
 But a very worthwhile one.
 Your future self will thank you for your health, energy, and focus.

 How are you improving your health this year?
 Quitting caffeine?
 Modifying sugar intake, doubling your daily hydration?
 We’d love to hear about it, and support you, in our Community forums.